-In the ISA Mentor Program, I am providing guidance for extremely talented individuals from Argentina, Brazil, Malaysia, Mexico, Saudi Arabia, and the USA.
-This question is from Madhawa Somasiri in the USA:
+In the ISA Mentor Program, I am providing guidance for extremely talented individuals from countries such as Argentina, Brazil, Malaysia, Mexico, Saudi Arabia, and the U.S. This question is from Madhawa Somasiri.

 What is the best approach (philosophy, theory, and practice) in developing a dynamic process model?